 My Yoga Journey

 About six years ago, a friend invited me to a Bikram Yoga class.
 I am not fond of heat and humidity, but I appreciated the challenge of the practice.
 I practiced Bikram four to five days a week for almost two and a half years.
 Though I enjoyed the challenge of hot yoga, I sought to broaden my practice.
 While I physically need the Yang side of the asana practice of yoga, I am attracted to the subtle side of yoga, namely Yin, Restorative, Yoga Nidra, as well as meditation.
 The inspiration to teach struck me in 2016, and I completed my 200-hour RYT training and a 100-hour Yin Yoga teacher training in May and June of 2017, respectively.
 Subsequently, I have received training and certification to teach Divine Sleep® Yoga Nidra and Restorative Yoga.
 I began teaching in the summer of 2017.
-In May 2018, I left my congressional affairs job at the U.S. Food & Drug Administration and have focused exclusively on teaching yoga.
+In May 2018, I left my congressional affairs job at the U.S. Food & Drug Administration and have focused exclusively on teaching yoga and meditation, as well as continue my ongoing study and practice.

 Channeling My Inner Baldwin